 Write for users, not for bots – that’s the golden rule.

-Learn about this topic and more at this year’s Native Advertising DAYS.
-The Native Advertising DAYS is more than just another industry event.
+Learn more about SEO and other hot topics at this year’s Native Advertising DAYS.
+This is more than just another industry event.
 It’s a conference with an ambitious vision to be THE event for thought leaders and creative minds in publishing and brand marketing to join forces.
-Don’t wait.
-Get your tickets today.
-Right here.